K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 1. Click repository name to check the contributor authority from the repository list.
 ![019]

-2. Contributor's list can be checked by clicking “Contributor” located at the right side of repository details tab.
+2. Contributor's list can be checked by clicking “Contributor” located on the right side of the repository details tab.
 Contributor can be searched with the conditions of three following combobox:  “Contributor ID search”, “All/View/Modify", or “All/Active/Inactive”.
 ![020]

 ### <div id='14'/> 3.1.2.1.5.
 Search for User ID Repository Contributors
-1. Repository Contributor can be searched at the search box located at the left side of Users list page.
+1. Repository Contributor can be searched at the search box located on the left side of the Users list page.
 Enter ID or Name and click the magnifying glass image to look up to the list.
 ![021]

-2. Using of capital letters doesn't matter at the Users list page.
-Contributors can be searched according to authority other than the search function (All/Administrator/User) and (All/Active/Inactivep).
+2. Using of capital letters doesn't matter on the User's list page.
+Contributors can be searched according to an authority other than the search function (All/Administrator/User) and (All/Active/Inactive).
 ![022]

 3. Message saying “No data has been checked.” will appear when the created User ID or Name is not added to the Users list page.